Earth System Science Ph.D.

 Admission Requirements

-University Admission criteria apply to Earth System Science, notably, that incoming students must have an undergraduate degree in a suitable field of study.
+• General university admission criteria apply to the Earth System Science program, notably, that incoming students must have an undergraduate degree in a suitable field of study.
 Admission to Earth System Science (without concentration) is determined by an admissions committee.
 Admission to Earth System Science with concentration is determined by an admissions committee established within each concentration.
 Furthermore, the following concentrations have specific admission requirements:

 • Hydrology: 1 year calculus, 1 year physics, and 1 year of either geology, chemistry, biology, or engineering